Poluect/scss/README.md

 cosign generate-key-pair
 ```
+, then copy generated key and password to github secrets

+2. In `.github/workflows/github-actions-demo.yml` replace `skifdh/test` with your own docker image path.

-Codecov step is standalone, impact only build step, and can be easily commented
+3. Codecov step is standalone, impact only build step, and can be easily commented

 ## Preparing before installing scss